 Waterloo Foodbank exists to provide emergency support to local people in crisis by giving them three days of nutritionally-balanced food.
 Since our launch at the end of 2011 we’ve given away over 44 tonnes of food (that’s about the weight of four double-decker buses) to over 5,500 people in need, including over 2,000 local children.

 We are part of The Trussell Trust’s UK-wide foodbank network, and together we provide food to thousands of people nationwide every year.
-The Foodbank is hosted at Lambeth Mission St. Mary's and Chapter 1 on behalf of South Bank Churches.
+The Foodbank is hosted at Lambeth Mission St. Mary's, Chapter 1 and St George the Martyr on behalf of South Bank Churches.

 We work with local frontline care professionals, such as schools, charities, housing associations, GPs, health visitors and churches, to identify those in need.
 They distribute vouchers that the client then exchanges for food.
 When clients arrive at the Foodbank, we offer them the chance to meet with a volunteer, so they can be signposted to organisations able to help combat the longer-term problems.